jrl-umi3218/mc_rtc/doc/_i18n/en/tutorials/usage/gui.md

 ArrayInput("Your array", {"x", "y", "z"},
            [this]() { return v3_; },
            [this](const Eigen::Vector3d & v) { v3_ = v; });

+// Created from the variable, labels are added automatically ArrayInput("Your array", v3_);

+// Overriding the default labels
+ArrayInput("Your array", {"vx", "vy", "vz"}, v3_);
 ```

 In Python, the labels go at the end of the parameter list.